-Balikpapan's waste management initiative is centered on the Manggar Final Waste Management Facility (TPAS Manggar) which spans 43 hectares, divided into 7 landfill zones managed by Balikpapan Environmental Agency.
-With 4.8 hectares clear area available for development, there is significant potential for the construction of advanced waste processing building. in 2023, TPAS Manggar manages approximately 412.62 tons per day of waste with composition including 40.43% easily degradable waste, 24.53% plastic, 17.63% paper, and others.
+· Balikpapan's waste management initiative is centered on the Manggar Final Waste Management Facility (TPAS Manggar) which spans 40,9 hectares, divided into 7 landfill zones managed by Balikpapan Environmental Agency.
+With 4 hectares clear area available for development, there is significant potential for the construction of advanced waste processing building.

 Located in the strategic city of Balikpapan, East Kalimantan, TPAS Manggar finds itself in close proximity to Indonesia's forthcoming new capital "Nusantara", this project then serves a rapidly growing population and busting industrial sector.
-The facility offers several payment mechanism for investors and the local government (LG) of Balikpapan tentatively could pay tipping fee of IDR 150,000-200,000 per ton of waste.
-This project is planned to enter the bidding process in the fourth quarter of 2024.
+Balikpapan Waste Management is planned to process waste with a capacity of 750 tons/day.
+To support the project, Balikpapan City Government will apply to Viability Gap Fund from the central government.

 The TPAS Manggar site in Balikpapan functions as a controlled open landfill, employing minimal waste processing technology.
-Recognizing the need for improvement, the Local Government is actively seeking collaborations with investors to explore various waste-to-energy processing technologies.
-Anaerobic digestion emerges as a promising option, due to its ability to treat mixed waste with minimal pre-sorting requirements and a low reject rate of 10%.
-The main by-products, electricity and bio-gas are highly marketable and can be sold to households, electricity companies, and for captive power consumption.
+Recognizing the need for improvement, the Local Government is actively seeking collaborations with investors to explore various waste-to-energy processing technologies. incineration emerges as a promising option, due to its ability treat mixed waste with minimal requirements and a low reject rate of 10%.
+The main by-products, electricity are highly marketable and can be sold to households, electricity companies, and for captive power consumption.